-Music, Technology, and Ideas invites you to consider music and associated arts – especially but not exclusively sound arts – in relation to the world of ideas and practices of making: the making of place, things, art, performance.
+Music, Technology and Ideas invites you to consider music and associated arts – especially but not exclusively sound arts – in relation to the world of ideas and practices.

 This studio aims to encompass a wide range of music- and sound-related disciplines and modes of work.
 Although initially conceived with students of the BSc Music Technology and BSc Musical Instruments courses in mind, Music, Technology and Ideas (Studio 15) welcomes from all courses students who share any of these interests, and seeks ways of working in which the benefits of embracing a wide range of interests and backgrounds are explored and realised.

 The creation and dissemination of music in the digital era.

 Quantitative methods: capturing and analysing data.